 An internal low-dropout regulator is provided to supply external loads, such as digital isolators for the high-side drive signal.
 It is capable of delivering up to 5 mA to an external load.
-A bypass capacitor is recommended if using the rail externally, but is not required for LDO stability.
+A bypass capacitor with 0.1 μ F typical is recommended.
+If the digital isolator or the LDO output is not used, LMG341xR150 can start up faster with no bypass LDO capacitor.